MartinThoma/MartinThoma.github.io/content/2017-09-25-hardshells.md

 For longer hiking trips, 3&nsp;layer hardshell jackets seem to be recomendable as they are more breathable than the 2&nbsp;layer constructions.

+### What I have

+I have a 2 layer rain coat from "Tec Wear" / Rodeo (C &amp; A).
+It weights about 700g, has a detachable hood, two front pockets which I use for gloves.
+Additionally, it has one side front pocket and two innner pockets which I likely never used.
+The volume is hard to estimate ... probably something around 2&nbsp;L.

+The seams are not welded (see [article](https://www.bergfreunde.de/basislager/technik-verschweisste-naehte/) how to do it yourself):

+TODO: image

+### What I looked at

 <table class="table">
     <thead>